This Very Day God is in Control

 Moving On In The Life of Prayer

-As Esther dared to walk into the King's presence on behalf of her people to save them from extermination, so we can have the desire and the faith to come before the King of all kings and ask of Him great things for ourselves and for those whom we love.
-We can have the courage of Esther to ask great things of our great God- and even some little things.
-For nothing is too great or too little for Him.
+Just as Esther dared to walk into the King's presence on behalf of her people to save them from extermination, so we can have the desire and the faith to come before the King of all kings and ask of him great things for ourselves and for those whom we love, we can have the courage of Esther to ask; for nothing is too great or too little for him.

 Next